 Dunfermline Learning Campus, Fife College

-We’re designing and building Scotland’s first net-zero tertiary education facility and leading the way with the Scottish Government's Net Zero Public Sector Buildings Standard.
+We designed and built Scotland’s first tertiary education facility, leading the way with the Scottish Government's Net Zero Public Sector Buildings Standard.

-As part of this innovative collaboration between Fife College and Fife Council, we are responsible for the delivery of the new Fife College, consisting of three interconnected buildings spanning over 20,000m², which will house state-of-the-art teaching facilities and learning spaces for students, staff, and business clients.
+As part of an innovative collaboration between Fife College and Fife Council, we delivered the new Fife College campus, consisting of three interconnected buildings spanning over 20,000m².
+The campus provides state-of-the-art teaching facilities and learning spaces for students, staff and business clients.

 The new Fife College is the largest pathfinder project for the Scottish Government’s Net Zero Public Sector Buildings Standard in Scotland.
-The standard has been established by the Scottish Government to drive net zero outcomes for new buildings and major refurbishments within the public sector.
+This standard was established by the Scottish Government to drive net-zero outcomes for new buildings and major refurbishment within the public sector.

-To help meet the Scottish Government’s standards, we have integrated carbon, energy and environmental considerations into the design of the new school.
-We are also utilising low-carbon materials such as cross-laminated timber and green delta beams which has resulted in an overall 20% reduction in carbon emissions.
+To help meet these standards, we integrated carbon, energy and environmental considerations into the college's design.
+We also utilised low-carbon materials such as cross-laminated timber and green delta beams, achieving an overall 20% reduction in carbon emissions. we integrated carbon, energy and environmental considerations into the college’s design.

 Innovative off-site construction practices

-Our team have significantly reduced on-site installation time using off-site manufacturing of prefabricate plantrooms, electrical switch rooms, roof modules, vertical risers, and horizontal risers under controlled factory conditions.
-The precise manufacturing and pretesting before installation have enhanced safety by reducing on-site activities, minimising the teams exposure to hazards.
-This approach also ensures that all elements are manufactured to high-quality standards and installed correctly the first time.
+Our team significantly reduced on-site installation time by utilising off-site manufacturing for prefabricated plantrooms, electrical switch rooms, roof modules, vertical risers and horizontal risers in controlled factory conditions.
+The precise manufacturing and pre-testing of these components before installation enhanced safety by reducing on-site activities and minimising exposure to hazards.
+This approach also ensured that all elements were manufactured to high-quality standards and installed right first time.

 Largest